Mahmud Ali Durrani: Academic and diplomatic career

 Durrani was also an advisor in the International Institute for Strategic Studies in London, which he served from 2001 to 2004.
 After retiring from the Pakistani Army, he was actively involved in the peace efforts between Pakistan and India.
 As part of a process sponsored by the United Nations, he also worked with former senior officials from the United States, Russia and Iran to find a peaceful resolution to the Afghan crisis.

 Durrani was appointed as Pakistan Ambassador to the United States by President Pervez Musharraf in June 2006, replacing another General Jehangir Karamat.
 They both belong to the Armoured corps of Pakistan Army, with Durrani being the third Armoured Corps officer to take the helms of ambassadorship at Washington, D.C.; the first one was Lt Gen Ejaz Azim, who was ambassador during General Zia-ul-Haq and Reagan era.

 Durrani was also called "General Shanti" by an Indian newspaper for his effort in trying to promote peace with India and Pakistan.

-National Security Adviser
+National Security Advisor

-Durrani was appointed National Security Adviser to Prime Minister Yousaf Raza Gillani in April 2008 at the behest of Asif Ali Zardari who, at the time, only held the post of co-chairman Pakistan Peoples Party (he became the President in September 2008).
-This was partly the reason why Durrani was fired from his job as NSA by Gillani for not "taking Prime Minister into confidence" about Kasab's nationality, even though Durrani had consulted the ISI chief who had in turn consulted the President Zardari before announcing that Ajmal Kasab was a Pakistani national.
+Durrani was appointed National Security Advisor to Prime Minister Yousaf Raza Gillani in April 2008 at the behest of Asif Ali Zardari who, at the time, only held the post of co-chairman Pakistan Peoples Party (he became the President in September 2008).
+However, Durrani was fired as NSA by Gillani in January 2009 for not "taking Prime Minister into confidence" about accepting the nationality of Ajmal Kasab, the lone gunman captured in the 2008 Mumbai attacks, even though Durrani had consulted the ISI chief who had in turn consulted the President Zardari before announcing that Ajmal Kasab was a Pakistani national.